dan-kc/flake-gen/README.md

 ## Usage

 `flake-gen {language} {path}` will generate a flake.nix for the specified language in the specified path.
-The default flake is pretty bare bones, you can add the flags -p (project), -d (devshell), -c (comments), -g (gitignore) to flesh out the template: `flake-gen rust ./test_dir -dpcg`.
+The default flake is pretty bare bones, you can add some option flags to flesh out the template: `flake-gen rust ./test_dir -dpcg`.

 ### Full list of options: